Particular/Workshop.NServiceBus/exercises/09/README.md

 ### Step 2

-Start the platform either using SQL Server or RabbitMQ by executing `docker compose up -d` in `/docker/platform-rabbitmq` (or `/docker/platform-sql` if you want to use SQL server)
+Start the platform either using SQL Server or RabbitMQ by executing `docker compose up -d` in `/docker/platform-rabbitmq`.

 ### Step 3